-Twelve workshop attendees spent three days learning the art of restoring original wood windows at the Sweet House.
+Workshop attendees spent three days learning the art of restoring original wood windows at the Sweet House.

 The group planed and routed the sides of the sashes to accommodate “t-strip” metal weather-stripping.
-Additionally, rubber weather stripping was placed at the meeting faces of the sashes and at the top of the upper sash.
+Additionally, rubber weather stripping was placed at the meeting faces of the sashes and the top of the upper sash.
 This weather stripping has proven to eliminate nearly all drafts!